-NextCity had a piece this week about local artists and community members attempting to preserve the home of Langston Hughes in Harlem.
-One of the beacons of the Harlem Renaissance, Langston Hughes lived on 127th Street in an unassuming brownstone.
+NextCity had a piece recently about local artists and community members attempting to preserve the home of poet Langston Hughes in Harlem.
+One of the beacons of the Harlem Renaissance, he lived on 127th Street in an unassuming brownstone.
 The writer’s house has been on the National Register of Historical Places since 1982.
 It has also been on the market since 2003 (then listed at $1m, now it is at $3m according to Streeteasy.)
 The groups attempting to save the home have not been able to raise that kind of money and its future remains uncertain.

 The attempt to preserve the Hughes home offers an opportunity to discuss a larger set of questions: what is a neighborhood and who gets to define it?
 Every neighborhood (in this sense, the arbitrary physical boundaries) has three constituencies that contest its definition: the past, the present, and the future.
 How these ‘groups’ interplay, overlap, and evolve create a neighborhood’s sense of itself and its direction.
 It’s rarely simple or stable.
 Harlem is a stark example of this.

 Harlem is experiencing the same development and displacement pressures that many neighborhoods are in New York City.
 What stands out about Harlem, and why Langston Hughes home is so important, is its unique identity as a center of Black American culture.
 Indeed, this is likely an attractive quality for many developers and new residents.
 However, Harlem was “black” and most new residents are not.